nyjc-computing/intro-to-python/README.md

 Jupyter Notebook exercises for Python beginners

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nyjc-computing/intro-to-python.git/HEAD)
-Click “launch binder” above to launch the exercises in Binder, a read-only environment for Jupyter Notebooks
+Click **“launch binder”** above to launch the exercises in Binder, a read-only environment for Jupyter Notebooks

 These exercises for Python beginners are part of a guided lesson package for H2 Computing students.
 The packages were created with a Jupyter Notebook extension, `nbgrader`, which enables submission of student code for manual grading or autograding.
 This functionality is not available in Binder.

 The exercises are provided here, *sans* guidance.
 Autodidacts may wish to skip the following lessons: 8a, 8b, 8c, 10b

-The exercises cover the following topics:
+The following topics are covered:

 ### Lessons-Basic
 1. Basic operators and data types